anantio/netflix-gpt/README.md

     - Custom Hooks

 # Steps to login:
---Sign up to the application with your Email Id and password.
+    -Sign up to the application with your Email Id and password.
---Sign in by clicking on "Already Registered?
+    -Sign in by clicking on "Already Registered?
 Sign In now".

 # Features: